Robust End-to-End Speaker Verification Using EEG: Abstract

 \section{Abstract}

-In this paper we demonstrate that performance of a speaker verification system can be improved by concatenating electroencephalography (EEG) signal features with speech signal.
+In this paper we demonstrate that performance of a speaker verification system can be improved by concatenating electroencephalography (EEG) signal features with speech signal features or only using EEG signal features.
 We use state-of-the-art end-to-end deep learning model for performing speaker verification and we demonstrate our results for noisy speech.
+Our results indicate that EEG signals can improve the robustness of speaker verification systems, especially in noiser environment.